Lorite/lorite-personal-learning/README.md

 - [Bazel](https://bazel.build/) for building and testing software of any size, quickly and reliably.
 - [zsh + powerlevel10k + plugins](https://www.zsh.org/) for a better terminal experience.
 - [Many VS Code extensions](https://code.visualstudio.com/docs/editor/extension-gallery).
 See [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json) for the full list.
+You can also check the section [VS Code extensions](#vs-code-extensions) for more information.
 - [LaTeX](https://www.latex-project.org/) for writing documents.
 - [C++](https://www.cplusplus.com/)
 - [C#](https://docs.microsoft.com/en-us/dotnet/csharp/)